 We’re delighted to say that NEXD is fully certified to run on Google platforms.

-It’s important to point out though that, while NEXD allows for the inclusion of third-party pixels within our ad tags, if those third-party trackers aren’t compliant, the creatives won’t be approved to run on DoubleClick.
+NEXD allows for the inclusion of third-party trackers set up in the platform and directly in our ad tags.
+It’s important to point out though that if those third-party trackers aren’t compliant, the creatives won’t be approved to run on DoubleClick.
 End-user consent is required for all ad technology providers associated with a creative for the creative to be eligible to serve.
 Non-personalized ads can't include third-party pixels or any other calls to third-party ad technology providers or vendors.
 Creatives with calls to third-party ad servers, or creatives that include non-Google pixels or tag wrappers, will only be eligible for personalized traffic.

 Ad verification trackers

 One of the hardest-hit areas of the adtech ecosystem, post-GDPR, seems to be ad verification providers.
-As of end of 2020 we are still seeing penalties on reach using Ad Verification Providers.
+We are still seeing penalties on reach using Ad Verification Providers.

 Please reach out to Nexd Support to receive more information on this subject via [email protected] or the chat in the bottom-right corner.